 As men's have grown from sudden fears.

 For most, the greying process is a gradual progression which takes place across a span of years, but for some it can occur at an accelerated rate or at a very early age.
-Hair loss conditions such as alopecia areata can also cause all of the still-pigmented hairs on a head to fall out, leaving only the grey hairs (which are more resistant), resulting in a dramatic and seemingly “overnight” change.
+Hair loss conditions such as alopecia areata can also cause all of the still-pigmented hairs on a head to fall out, leaving only the grey hairs (which are more resistant), resulting in a dramatic and seemingly "overnight" change.
 Yet, when a person whose hair would have gone grey quickly anyway is subjected to horrible news, this coincidence is seized upon as evidence that the horrible news caused the early greyness.
-(Former first lady Barbara Bush is often pointed to as an example of the “grey overnight from shock” group.
+(Former first lady Barbara Bush was often pointed to as an example of the "grey overnight from shock" group.
 In 1953, when she was 28, her 3-year-old daughter, Robin, died of leukemia.
-During the months-long battle to save the child, Mrs. Bush’s hair became white.)
+During the months-long battle to save the child, Mrs. Bush's hair became white.)